mahmoudimus/ac/docs/public/index.md

 ## What is Atlassian Connect?
-Atlassian Connect is a development framework for building add-ons to Atlassian's applications, like JIRA, Confluence, and HipChat.
-An add-on could be an integration with another existing service, new features for the Atlassian application, or even a new application using the Atlassian app as a platform.
+You can use the Atlassian Connect framework to build add-ons for Atlassian applications like JIRA, Confluence, and HipChat.
+An add-on could be an integration with another existing service, new features for the Atlassian application, or even a new product using the Atlassian application as a platform.

 ## What is an Atlassian Connect add-on?
 Simply understood, Atlassian Connect add-ons are web applications.
 Atlassian Connect add-ons operate remotely over HTTP and can be written with any programming language and web framework.

 Fundamentally, Atlassian Connect add-ons have three major capabilities: